Automorphisms of procongruence curve and pants complexes: Rigidity of curve complexes

 If $f\neq\mathrm{id}$, then there is some $a\in G$ such that $\inn a\neq \inn f(a)$, because the center of $G$ is trivial.
 If $\phi(f)$ were trivial, then the above identity would imply that $\phi(\inn a)=\phi(\inn f(a))$, in contradiction with the hypothesis that the restriction of $\phi$ to $\Inn(G)$ is injective. \end{proof} \end{proof}

 Throughout this paper we denote by $Z(G)$ the center of a group $G$.
-For future applications, it is interesting to consider in detail also the cases when the center $Z(\Mod(S))$ of $\Mod(S)$ is not trivial or $S=S_{0,4}$.
-Let us consider, more generally, the case of finite index subgroups of $\Mod(S)$:
+For future applications, it is interesting to consider in detail also the cases when the center $Z(\Mod(S))$ of $\Mod(S)$ is not trivial.
+The $\Mod(S)$-equivariant isomorphism $C(S)\cong C_\cG(S)$ implies, more generally, that, for a finite index subgroup $\G^\l$ of $\Mod(S)$, there is a natural homomorphism: